-Nathan Richardson is an attorney and assistant professor at the University of South Carolina School of Law.
+Nathan Richardson is an attorney and professor of law at Jacksonville University.
 He has been a researcher at RFF since 2009, specializing in environmental law and economics.
 His research has examined environmental liability, environmental federalism, and the relationship between law, regulatory institutions, and policy design.
 He has published research on law and policy related to climate change, including EPA regulation of greenhouse gas emissions under the Clean Air Act.
 Other research areas include regulation and liability rules related to oil and gas development.
 Richardson also served as managing editor of RFF’s environmental policy and economics blog, Common Resources, from 2012 to 2014.

 - JD with Honors, University of Chicago Law School, 2009

 - BS in foreign service, Georgetown University, 2001